geoffreyfloyd/react-dom-layout/README.md

 - layoutWidth
 - layoutHeight
+- layoutVisible
+- layoutBreakpoints

-The value of these properties can be set to "flex", "omit", or a fixed/relative size, such as:
+The value of layoutHeight and layoutWidth can be set to "flex", "omit", or a fixed/relative size, such as:

 - "20px"
 - "2em" - based on the current font size